Rostlab/JS16_ProjectD_Group4/README.md

 npm install
 ```

 Afterwards adjust `config.json`.
-You need to need to [create a Twitter API key](https://apps.twitter.com/) for the crawler.
+You need to [create a Twitter API key](https://apps.twitter.com/) for the crawler.

 ## Run
 Currently the package has two main files: `app.js` (web app) and `crawler.js` for the crawler.